seanpm2001/Candroid/Candroid-Catalogue/README.md

 - [x] Updated the main table
 - - [x] Added some more Emojis to the table
-- - [x] Added an entry for Candroid App Storeand Candroid Assistant
+- - [x] Added an entry for Candroid App Store and Candroid Assistant
 - - [x] [INTERNAL] Added a source code comment regarding the table imbalance on 2022 December 1st with the Candroid App Store
 - - [x] Updated the counter for how many items are on the catalog total
 - - [x] Updated the counter for how many items are on the catalog total (excluding the Candroid Core)